xremap/xremap/README.md

 Write [a config file](#Configuration) directly, or generate it with [xremap-ruby](https://github.com/xremap/xremap-ruby) or [xremap-python](https://github.com/xremap/xremap-python).

-Then start the `xremap` daemon by runing:
+Then start the `xremap` daemon by running:

 ```
 sudo xremap config.yml